zhwa/mlir-example/book/Chapter-07-Neural-Operations.md

 ## 7.10 Matrix Multiplication with C++ APIs

 Matrix multiplication demonstrates using Linalg dialect operations from C++, showing how high-level structured operations work with tensor types.
-Let's walk through the complete implementation using the tensor-based approach.

 **Function Signature**